Congress has proven, more things change, more things remain the same

 Dr. Shastri says that his reading of the situation is that the cabal that is close to the leadership is interested in the dynasty continuing.
 They have a vested interest.
 Most of them have not won an election for a long time and their source of power is the proximity to the leadership.
 If the leadership changes, they will be uncomfortable with the change and hence they keep bringing back the dynasty.

-If some within the Congress believe that the dynasty is needed for the unity of the party, then I think that the dynasty should remain as a notional leadership, Dr. Shastri says.
+If some within the Congress believe that the dynasty is needed for the unity of the party, then I think that the dynasty should remain as a national leadership, Dr. Shastri says.
 The party would then have to bring in mass leaders to run the party and not arm chair leaders.
 The party does not need back room boys who are good at scheming, but are bad at ground level politics.

-The 135 year old party has to adjust to the needs of the 21st century.
-The Congress has been in this drift since 2014 and if this continues the BJP will be more than happy.
+The 135-year-old party has to adjust to the needs of the 21st century.
+Congress has been in this drift since 2014 and if this continues the BJP will be more than happy.

 A parliamentary system needs a strong ruling party and a forceful opposition.
 The Congress has left the opposition space open and it is the state based parties that are filling in.